chochain/eforth/README.md

     Note: MacOS added, thanks to Kristopher Johnson's work.

+### Windows  (Single-threaded Console App only for now)

+I haven't develop anything useful on Windows for a long time.
+Just bearly got this compiled on an 2007 Windows7 box.
+So, take it with a grain of salt.
+I'm hoping someone can make it more streamlined.

+    > install and run Visual Studio on your box
+    > under the root directory, open the solution file eforth.sln (which points to project platform/eforth.vcxproj)
+    > Menu bar -> Biuld -> Build Solution   (default to Debug/64-bit)
+    > in a Command window, find and run eforth.exe under tests subdirectory
+    > type> words⏎               \ to see available Forth words
+    > type> 1 2 +⏎               \ see Forth in action
+    > type> bye⏎  or Ctrl-C      \ to exit eForth

+    Note: Neva made me do Windows!

 ### WASM

 For multi-threading to work, browser needs to receive Cross-Origin policies [here for detail](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) in the response header.
 A Python script *~/tests/cors.py* is provided to solve the issue.
 The same needed to be provided if you use other web server.